Giving to the Poor

 Giving to the needy is summed up in the golden rule taught by Jesus, “Therefore all things whatsoever ye would that men should do to you, do ye even so to them: for this is the law and the prophets” (Matthew 7:12).
 Jesus also taught that His children should be generous: “Give to everyone who asks you for something.
 Don’t turn anyone away who wants to borrow something from you” (Matthew 5:42).
 And He added, “He that hath two coats, let him impart to him” (Luke 3:10-11).

 The disciples also followed the example of Jesus for Paul taught, “Supply the needs of the saints.
 Extend hospitality to strangers” (Romans 12:13).
-And He exhorted the early believers saying, “Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God” (Hebrews 13:16); and to “give generously to others in need” (Ephesians 4:27-28).
+And He exhorted the early believers saying, “Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God” (Hebrews 13:16); and to share “generously to others in need” (Ephesians 4:27-28).

-The Bible also gives guidelines to giving so that no one will take advantage of the generosity of the believers.
+The Bible also gives guidelines to sharing so that no one will take advantage of the generosity of the believers.
 The believers should not encourage laziness by their support for “He who does not work does not eat” (2 Thessalonians 3:10).
-And giving to the poor should not be at the cost of neglecting one’s own family needs (1 Timothy 5:8).
+And sharing with the needy should not be at the cost of neglecting one’s own family needs (1 Timothy 5:8).
 However, if we know there is good that we can do and choose to ignore it, then that would be sin (James 4:17).

 In His service,